 As a musician, your demo is your calling card.
 It can help you expand your audience, and it's your ticket to getting noticed by record labels, so it's important to get it right.
 Contrary to popular belief, demo recording doesn't have to be elaborate or expensive.
 If your songs are great, listeners will hear it, no matter how much cash you spent on the recording.
 Here are some helpful tips.

 Are you going to book a studio?
-Are you going to record at home using your computer or even, to go totally old school - 4-track recorder?
-Make sure whichever venue you choose is equipped with everything you need, and if you're recording at home, make sure you understand the acoustical quarks of the room.
+Are you going to record at home using your computer or even go totally old school with a 4-track recorder?
+Make sure whichever venue you choose is equipped with everything you need, and if you're recording at home, make sure you understand the acoustical quirks of the room.

 There are two basic choices available to you: The right one for you depends on the music you are making.
 Hardcore punk?
 Go live.
 Radio friendly pop?
 Go multi-track.
 Recording live - that is, all instruments and vocals being recorded in one take - produces a raw, rough sound.

 Each instrument is recorded independently on its own track- gives cleaner and more polished sound.

 For the drums, each individual drum should be miked, and the cymbals should each have two mics.
 The bass and guitar should each go through a DI.
 If you have a double guitar part, or to get a really clean sound, the guitarist can have a mic plus be hooked up to an amp in a separate room, to prevent bleed off the amp sound into the mic.

 Time to do the actual recording.
 Don't get caught up in the details and don't record for hours on end.
 A demo should be short, sweet, and to the point.